Scan Configuration

 - Select Save or Save and add another to create another set of scan credentials.

 While you can add credentials when creating a scan policy, modifying and deleting credentials can only be done through the Credentials Manager.
-See Scan Configuration for more information.
+See Scanning for more information.

 See Authenticated Scanning for more information.